Are you looking for meaningful Lent family traditions? Check out these eight ideas.

 The week leading up to Easter is a great time to do the Holy Week Countdown.
 This is such a simple and meaningful activity.

 My kids always love this activity.
-It is very simple and perfect for little ones to do.
+It is a great hands-on activity for little ones to do.
 Learn all about the rolls here.

 Make sure to check out the Intentional Easter Family Packet.
 This includes 8 activities for Easter, the printable Lent countdown, the Lent Candle printables, and the Easter Scavenger hunt!